tdelphi1981/LumiX/docs/source/development/index.rst

 - :doc:`core-architecture` - Deep dive into core module design
 - :doc:`extending-core` - How to extend core components
 - :doc:`design-decisions` - Why things work the way they do

+**For Solvers Module Development:**

+- :doc:`solvers-architecture` - Solvers module architecture and patterns
+- :doc:`extending-solvers` - How to implement custom solver interfaces

 **For Indexing Module Development:**